MindFlayer SGD: Efficient Parallel SGD in the Presence of Heterogeneous and Random Worker Compute Times: Introduction

 Here, the server performs a gradient-type update immediately after receiving a stochastic gradient from any worker, without waiting for the others.
 The updated model is then sent back to the worker, which immediately begins computing a new stochastic gradient based on the updated model.
 By the time the worker finishes computing this gradient, the model may have already been updated multiple times on the server due to gradients received from other workers.
 This creates a delay in the model update, denoted as $\delta_k$.
-The algorithm can be described as follows: \begin{enumerate} \item receive a stochastic gradient $\nabla f(x^{k-\delta_k}; \xi^{k-\delta_k})$ from any worker, \item update the model via $ x^{k+1} = x^{k} - \gamma \nabla f(x^{k-\delta_k}; \xi^{k-\delta_k})$, \item send new $x^{k+1}$ to the worker so the worker computes $\nabla f(x^{k+1}; \xi^{k+1})$. \end{enumerate} \cite{cohen2021asynchronous,mishchenko2022asynchronous,koloskova2022sharper} showed that \algname{ASGD} is provably faster in terms of time complexity then \algname{Minibatch SGD}.
+The algorithm can be described as follows: \begin{enumerate} \item receive a stochastic gradient $\nabla f(x^{k-\delta_k}; \xi^{k-\delta_k})$ from any worker, \item update the model: